December 26,1952 – March 4, 2010

-Rick Greiner, also known under the stage name of Rick Lawton, and affectionately nicknamed Ramblini, Ramblin’ or just Ram for short, has left his mark in his music, art and photography.
+Rick Greiner, also known under the stage name of Rick Lawton, and affectionately nicknamed Ramblini, Ramblin’ or just Ram for short, was born on December 26,1952 and passed away on March 4, 2010.

-Rick touched so many people in so many different ways.
-He is sadly missed by everyone who knew him.
+Rick left his mark with his music and poetry, and touched so many people in so many different ways.
+He is sadly missed by all.

-This guestbook serves to collect memories from Rick’s friends, family, and acquaintances.
-For more on Rick’s life, see the Bio page.
+This guestbook serves to collect memories from Rick’s friends and family.

 Rest in Peace, Rick.
 We won’t forget you.